wiyarmir/koin-android/README.md

 val myContext = Koin().init(*applicationInstance*).build(MyModule::class)
 ```

-This will return a context on which you will get your components isntances.
+This will return a context on which you will get your components instances.
 Don't forget to use the `init()` step in this build, else you won't be able to load your AndroidModule.
 On Android, the general way is to build it in our Application class, but it will be tricky to retrieve your Koin context from Android.

 Koin proposes a [KoinApplication](https://github.com/Ekito/koin-android/blob/master/koin-android/src/main/kotlin/org/koin/android/KoinApplication.kt) and a [KoinMultiDexApplication](https://github.com/Ekito/koin-android/blob/master/koin-android/src/main/kotlin/org/koin/android/KoinMultiDexApplication.kt) to help easily setup your context & get it from everywhere (thanks to [Kotlin extensions](https://github.com/Ekito/koin-android/blob/master/koin-android/src/main/kotlin/android/app/AndroidExt.kt)):